SpeciesFileGroup/install_taxonworks/development/native/ubuntu_18_04.md

 \curl -sSL https://get.rvm.io | bash -s stable --ruby
 ```

-Configure your terminal to use RVM, in the menu bar of the terminal go to
+Configure your terminal to use RVM, in the menu bar of the terminal do this: Edit -> Preferences -> Command -> click the option (turn on) 'Run command as login shell'
-`Menu -> Preferences`.
-Under `Profiles` select your default profile (clean installation should list it as `Unnamed`).
-Then go to `Command` tab and check `Run command as login shell`.

 Close the current terminal open a new one.